cal-weng/Terminus-docs/docs/developer/contribute/olares-id/contract/architecture.md

 ### Inline Assembly

-We use slice types based on inline assembly to parse and traverse Terminus Name levels, which can prevent copying substrings and reduce gas.
+We use slice types based on inline assembly to parse and traverse Olares ID levels, which can prevent copying substrings and reduce gas.

 ## Appendix - Requirements